stJL/ESP8266-RFID-Wiegand-Reverse-shifted-16-Decoder/README.md

 * Provide an experimental platform for studying Wiegand encoding.
 * Explain the reasoning and practice of the code in detail, emphasizing the diversity of access control system reading methods.
 * **For a complete step-by-step code demonstration, please refer to ESP8266_RFID_Wiegand_Decoder_Complete_Reasoning.ino.**
+* *(Hint: The shift method in this code may be compatible with some Soyal series access control systems, but actual testing and verification are required.)*

 ### Hardware Requirements